Skip to main contentSkip to content

 RI · State Guide

-Rhode Island drivers pay an average of $2,250/year for auto insurance — $461 above the national average.
-Compare quotes and save.
+Rhode Island is the 4th most expensive state in the country for full-coverage auto insurance — $461 above the $1,789 national average.

 How Rhode Island stacks up

 At $2,250 per year for full coverage, Rhode Island drivers pay 26% more than the national average of $1,789.
+That makes it the 4th most expensive state across 50 states + D.C. in our 2026 ranking.
 Small state with surprisingly high rates — driven by population density and high repair costs.

 Premiums vary widely within Rhode Island based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.